arkarn2020/hooks_basics/README.md

-# Practical approach to learn the basics of react hooks
+# Practical approach to learn basics of react hooks

 - Code provided by https://johnsmilga.com